 For the past few years, the Government of Ecuador has expressed its desire to engage in trade negotiations with its primary trading partners.
-FAS Quito expects that this increased engagement in the international trade arena will result in changes to some regulations that could facilitate increased access to the market for U.S. products.
+FAS Quito expects that this increased engagement in the international trade arena will result in changes to some regulations that could facilitate increased market access for U.S. products.